redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 ROSA with API Gateway private integration

-Follow https://mobb.ninja/docs/rosa/sts/ for installing ROSA and creating a cluster-admin user.
+Follow https://mobb.ninja/docs/rosa/sts/ for guidance on installing ROSA.

-Create a new project for hosting the echoserver service:
+As the cluster admin create a new project for hosting the echoserver service:

 	oc new-project my-projects